i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 This plugin adds support for inline PDF viewer.

+### OdfViewer

+This plugin adds support for inline ODF viewer.

 ### Pop3Fetcher

 This plugin allows to add pop3 accounts and automatically fetch emails from them.